buddy-works/buddy-gulp-iconfont/README.md

-# How to create iconfont from svg files with Buddy
+# How to create webfont from SVG files with Buddy

 All sample icons are from [Maki Icon Set](https://github.com/mapbox/maki).